kmellick/tidytuesdays/README.md

 ## Future topics

-> 1. Show-n-tell what you want to replace: mega Excel tools,
+> 1. Show-n-tell what you want to replace: mega Excel tools, Access
+> 1. Is it an outlier?
 > 1. Non-detects: `NADA` vs `EnvStats`
 > 1. Time series forecasting (Barbara)
 > 1. Kriging - Spatial interpolating between map points